skousik/RTD_tutorial/README.md

 * [spotless](https://github.com/spot-toolbox/spotless) for the offline FRS computation and the online examples
 * [RTD](https://github.com/ramvasudevan/RTD) for the offline computation and the online examples

-You can run `setup.m` as a sanity check.
+You can run `check_dependencies.m` as a sanity check.

 # Overview
 RTD is a way to plan correct trajectories for a robot, meaning within constraints that we specify as engineers.
 For the TurtleBot, we define **correct** as not crashing into static obstacles while obeying speed, acceleration, and yaw rate limits.